APMMDEVS/AuroraCore/docs/guide/faq.md

 # Frequently Asked Questions (FAQ)

-Common questions and solutions for AMMF3-Core usage in Android root environments.
+Common questions and solutions for AuroraCore usage in Android root environments.

 ## 🔧 Installation & Setup

 ### Q: What are the minimum system requirements?

-**A:** AMMF3-Core requires:
+**A:** AuroraCore requires:
 - Android NDK r21 or higher
 - CMake 3.10 or higher
 - Linux kernel 2.6.13+ (for inotify support)
 - Root privileges for system-level operations
 - ARM64 or ARMv7 architecture

-### Q: How do I verify that AMMF3-Core is working correctly?
+### Q: How do I verify that AuroraCore is working correctly?

 **A:** Run the test programs after building: